gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS-Supported                      OPTIONAL    XXXXX (0x????)
 ~~~~~~~~~~~

-   At the initialization of the association, the sender of the INIT or
+   At the initialization of the association, a sender of the INIT or
-   INIT ACK chunk MAY include this OPTIONAL parameter to inform its
+   INIT ACK chunk that intended to use DTLS/SCTP MUST include this
-   peer that it is able to support DTLS over SCTP per this
+   parameter to inform its peer that it is able to support DTLS over
-   specification.
-The format of this parameter is defined as follows:
+   SCTP per this specification.
+The format of this parameter is
+   defined as follows:

 ~~~~~~~~~~~
     0                   1                   2                   3